THE FREEDOM OF SWITCHING OFF

 MOTIVATION AND CREATIVITY

 Switching off is empowering because it enables us to look inward at what we want from life.
 I always feel energised and motivated when I take time off and it helps me to find balance and see the bigger picture.
-I like the phrase creation over consumption because I certainly find my creativity flows when I switch off.
+The phrase creation over consumption springs to mind because I certainly find my creativity flows when I switch off.
 I struggle to develop ideas if I’m drowning in a sea of noise and I’d rather my inspiration came from my relationship with the real world than the online one.

-These images are stills from a 4k film I shot in sunny Bournemouth earlier in the month.
+These images are stills from a 4k film I shot in sunny Bournemouth.
 I took my life into my own hands when I walked onto the beach clutching a piece of bread.
-I’ve no idea how seagulls can spot food at such great distance but they flocked like vultures enabling me to shoot 4 films.
-It was fun and I think they enjoyed it too!
-You can read more about 4k photography here and on my previous posts where I captured my niece blowing bubbles, falling pebbles, a fast moving weir and a stunt strawberry.
+I’ve no idea how seagulls can spot food at such great distance!
+Anyway, it was fun and I think they enjoyed it too!

 These images are available as prints, postcards, greeting cards, phone cases, tote bags and many other products in my online shop.
-I hope you have a great weekend!
+I hope you have a great week!

 This post is in collaboration with Panasonic.